equinix/terraform-provider-equinix/docs/data-sources/equinix_fabric_service_profile.md

 subcategory: "Fabric"
 description: |-
-  Fabric V4 API compatible data resource that allow user to fetch Service Profile by UUID filter criteria ~> Note Equinix Fabric v4 resources and datasources are currently in Beta.
-The interfaces related to equinix_fabric_ resources and datasources may change ahead of general availability
+  Fabric V4 API compatible data resource that allow user to fetch Service Profile by UUID filter criteria
 ---

 # equinix_fabric_service_profile (Data Source)

 Fabric V4 API compatible data resource that allow user to fetch Service Profile by UUID filter criteria

-~> **Note** Equinix Fabric v4 resources and datasources are currently in Beta.
-The interfaces related to `equinix_fabric_` resources and datasources may change ahead of general availability

 ## Example Usage